 However, gaps in the PCT Databank have become apparent.
 The 2013 STH preschool treatment data was recently revised when supplementary data was submitted by UNICEF.
 This data caused a 104 percent increase in the recorded number of preschool-age children treated for STH.
 Clearly, better coordination is needed to ensure the global community meets 2020 goals.

-To facilitate better coordination among WHO, ministries of health and NGOs, the Global NGO Deworming Inventory collects data from NGOs administering deworming treatments for STH and schistosomiasis.
-The data are compiled into a single database with disease-specific information by Children Without Worms (CWW).
+To facilitate better coordination among WHO, ministries of health and NGOs, the Children Without Worms (CWW).

 After the data are compiled, WHO will merge the CWW database with national program data provided by ministries of health to the PCT Databank.
 This effort will make deworming dollars go even further by strengthening program monitoring and leading to an efficient use of resources.
 Ultimately, it will be an important step in controlling STH and schistosomiasis.